DavidJRichey/UO_Geography_4-581/labs/lab_3.md

 #### Prerequisites

-This excercise builds on skills practiced in Labs 1-2.
+This exercise builds on skills practiced in Labs 1-2.

 #### References & Links